syncfusion-content/winui-docs/winui/Polar-Chart/Axis-Types.md

 ---
 layout: post
-title:  Axis types in WinUI Polar Chart control | Syncfusion
+title:  Axis types in WinUI Chart control | Syncfusion
-description: Learn here all about axis types and its features in  Syncfusion WinUI Polar Chart (SfPolarChart) control and more.
+description: Learn here all about the axis types and its features in  Syncfusion WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Types of axis in WinUI Polar Chart (SfPolarChart)
+# Types of Axis in WinUI Chart (SfPolarChart)

 Polar chart supports the following types of chart axis.